prgaero/prgaero.github.io/project3a.md

 <a name='node'></a>
 ### 4.1 ROS Nodes
-You need to create multiple ROS nodes to run your algorithm: one for vision, another for the control.
-You can have more than two nodes if you need.
+You need to create multiple ROS nodes to run your algorithm: one for vision, another for the control or one which does both.
+You can have any number of nodes as you desire.

 <a name='launch'></a>
 ### 4.2 Launch File